The Graph-Based Behavior-Aware Recommendation for Interactive News: Preliminary and Problem Formulation

 \section{Preliminary and Problem Formulation}

-In this section, we introduce the concept of core, coritivity, and network representation learning, and then formulate the recommendation problem considered in this paper.
-In our context, the terminologies of node and entity are exchangeable.
+In this section, we introduce core and coritivity concepts and graph representation learning.
+Then we formulate the recommendation problem considered in this paper.
+Throughout the presentation, the terminologies of node and entity are exchangeable.